UtrechtUniversity/researchcloud-items/docs/playbooks/keycloak.md

 ## Requires
-Ubuntu operating system with desktop environment, and a SURF ResearchCloud configured nginx web server.
+Ubuntu operating system with desktop environment, and a workspace including the SURF Nginx component.

 ## Description
 Keycloak is an open source identity and access management service.